sebinsua/express-keenio/README.md

 }
 ```

-*NOTE 1: An empty array means nothing is whitelisted while a missing whitelist key means no whitelist is applied.*
+*NOTE 1: An empty array means nothing is whitelisted while a missing whitelist key means no whitelist should be applied to the data.*

 *NOTE 2: `whitelistProperties.query`, `whitelistProperties.body` and `whitelistProperties.reaction` can take deep property identifiers (e.g. 'deep.array[].name' or 'deep.property.value'.)*